Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Autism Spectrum Disorder (ASD) often comes with unique nutritional challenges, such as sensitivities to certain foods and the need for specific nutrients.
 Understanding the role of diet in improving focus, communication, and overall well-being is essential.

-Here’s a concise list of foods to avoid and choices that could impact sensory sensitivities and overall well-being for children on the autism spectrum.
+Here’s a concise list of foods that could impact sensory sensitivities and overall well-being for children on the autism spectrum.

 1. Gluten-Free and Casein-Free Diet